Above, Arapahoe Basin, top of the Lenawee area

 Specs: Summit elevation: 10,500′; Base elevation: 10,500′.
 Lifts: 1 triple, 2 surface.
 Terrain Mix: varies; emphasis on park features.
 15 stated trails.
 Longest Run: 3,000′.
 Season: usually early December to late April or early May.
 Rentals & Lessons.
 Annual Snowfall: 220″.
 Snowmaking.
 Closed Tuesdays; open for night skiing Monday & Weds-Sat.
 Open til 5:00 pm Sundays.

-The SKInny: Here’s a ski area that has been resurrected from the dead — [EDIT: lost again? operational status unknown].
+The SKInny: Here’s a ski area that has been resurrected from the dead — [EDIT: Operational status is unconfirmed; Website is again active and Echo has been added to the GEMS Card this year].
 It’s an “upside down” hill (base lodge at the top) that has been re-introduced as a park’n’pipe haven close to Denver.
 Originally it was heavily targeted to boarding when it reopened a couple years ago; the emergence of twin tips and stagnation of snowboarding has led it to become a regular place that just has a lot of youth and park stuff.
 They also have regular old trails for novices, as well as tree terrain for the experts.
 It’s also just 40 miles from Denver, so how can it go wrong?
 Unfortunately the road to reach it can be an adventure in inclement weather, and it is so windy and circuitous that you can often reach Loveland or Eldora in the same drive time.
 But we like Echo for it’s smaller, funkier attitude; and it blows away the bigger areas in terms of catering to youth.
 Good stuff here.
 Signature Route: Westside Glades.

 Eldora Mountain , Cuchara • 680 skiable acres on 1400′ vertical